 A good friend of mine has been on a spiritual pursuit for years.
 He was a highly intelligent, personable, healthy and highly financially successful person.
-But much like most people who achieve material success, he found it dissatisfying and he instantly shifted to wanting the sort of spiritual success that simply gets defined as ‘happiness.’
+But like many people who achieve material success, he found it dissatisfying and he instantly shifted to wanting the sort of spiritual success that simply gets defined as ‘happiness.’

 His new challenge was that he wanted to be happy.
-But that’s just another way of saying that he was dissatisfied with his life as it was.
-So to be focused on achieving Happiness means you are also focused on stopping unhappiness.
+But that’s just another way of saying that he was dissatisfied with his life as it was, and we can’t be happier if we’re disappointed.
+To be focused on achieving happiness means we are also focused on stopping unhappiness.
 That is engaging with negativity.

 It’s not a complicated concept.
 5 X 4 is five bags of four apples.
-But until you can recognize that, it seems very, very hard.
-Same with happiness.
-Until you know how to do it, it seems hard.
-After you know how to do it you have trouble understanding why other people can’t do it because it’s so much easier than being an unsatisfied ego.
+But until we can recognize the principles underlying the examples, even simple multiplication can seem very, very hard.
+It’s the same with finding a rewarding life.
+Until we know how to do it, it seems hard.
+After we know how to do it we have trouble understanding why other people can’t do it because it’s so much easier than being an unsatisfied ego.

 A lot of my students will change through a series of small, incremental insights.
 A few weeks of Aha! moments and they’re different people.
 It’s the Aha moments that do that.
-And those happen inside you.
+And those happen inside of us.
 That’s why they’re called Insights.

 My friend used to walk around slouched, with his head down.
 He wore almost exclusively dark colours, and if he spoke it was often as sharply judgmental as it was intellectually sharp.
 His view of humanity was fairly bleak, and his life was a repetitive collection of meaningless activities in that none of them even brought much joy.
 He was still a fundamentally nice guy, but you rarely heard him laugh at anything that didn’t involve someone else’s suffering.

 He’s more willing to be honest about important things, and he can be both more generous and he can stand his ground more firmly.
 He’s developed more meaningful connections to everyone from his parents to his siblings to his co-workers and friends.
 He is perpetually in a state of love.

 He no longer pursues happiness, he enacts happiness by being very childlike.
 Very young children want to share their good fortune, they want to be playful and not harbour useless thoughts about obligations or times other than Now.
 They are little Buddhas and now he has joined them.

 My friend is a beautiful person and I experience great joy when I think of his transformation.
 He’s inspiring to many people and much of what challenges us in life is over for him.
 Yes, his enlightenment will continue to be a practice.
 It is a verb—he will have to use the power of his consciousness to maintain that “place.”
 But just like you can’t forget how to multiply numbers, he can’t forget that he knows what the Truth really is.
 And he won’t go back to living in ego simply because that other world just looks too crazy once you’ve seen the Truth.

 There are no musts.
 There is only what Is.
-Accepting that, and looking for what you already love about it, is all you have to do.
-Just let go of your attachments to the idea of happiness and instead simply enact it.
-No more thinking about happiness.
-It is time to Be Happiness itself.
+Accepting that, and looking for what we already love about it, is all we have to do.
+We only need to let go of our attachments to the idea of happiness and instead simply enact it as a verb.
+Rather than thinking about happiness, it is time to be happiness itself.

 Now go create yourself a beautiful day.
 I love you.